natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 battle feel more cinematic, increases players' investments in their characters, or simply make the game more fun.
-This chapter presents three new rules subsystems designed explicitly to improve Pathfinder games in those three ways.
+This chapter presents three new rules subsystems designed explicitly to improve PF games in those three ways.
 Although the majority of this book is designed to provide new rules for players, any new content herein should be approved by their GM before it sees use.
 In the case of this chapter's content, these